 Daytime Emmy 2021 Plans

-“We at the National Academy of Television Arts & Sciences stand in awe of and gratitude for your resilience in the face of what has been — and continues to be — one of the most challenging times in the history of the television industry,” said Adam Chase, NATAS, President and CEO, in a statement.
+“We at the National Academy of Television Arts & Sciences stand in awe of and gratitude for your resilience in the face of what has been — and continues to be — one of the most challenging times in the history of the television industry,” said Adam Sharp, NATAS, President and CEO, in a statement.

 “Like many of you, we hunger for a return to some semblance of normalcy,” he continues.
 “The latest news on multiple vaccines nearing approval is promising.
 For NATAS, it is an encouraging sign that the ultimate ‘normal’ — a return to in-person ceremonies — may be on the horizon.”